YoungFaithful/CapacityExpansion.jl/docs/src/csv_structure.md

 `techs.yml` needs to have the following structure:
 - `tech_groups`: defines parent groups for techs or other tech_groups
-- `techs`: defines the technologies, the elements are used to declare the dimension `tech` We allow technologies to have parents to reduce unnecessary and mistake enabling repitions within the `techs.yml`-file.
+- `techs`: defines the technologies, the elements are used to declare the dimension `tech` We allow technologies to have parents to reduce unnecessary and mistake enabling repetitions within the `techs.yml`-file.
 The information of the single techs is combined with the information provided from their parent tech_groups.
-One technology can have multiple tech_groups, if the parant has a parant.
+One technology can have multiple tech_groups, if the parent has a parent.
 The combined information must contain:
 - `name`: A detailed description of the technology
 - `tech_group`: a technology-group that the technology belongs to.
 Groups can be: `demand`, `generation`, `dispatchable_generation`, `non_dispatchable_generation`, `storage`, `conversion`, `transmission`
 - `plant_lifetime`: the physical expected lifetime of this technologies plant [a]